 Number Theory Papers

-- Quanlin Chen and Eric Shen, On effective Sato-Tate distributions for surfaces arising from products of elliptic curves, in preparation.
+- Quanlin Chen and Eric Shen, On effective Sato-Tate distributions for surfaces arising from products of elliptic curves, submitted for publication.

 - Catherine Cossaboom and Sharon Zhou, Hecke nilpotency for modular form mod 2 and an application to partition numbers, Ramanujan J., recommended for publication.